Rice pudding: Britain and Ireland

 In the United Kingdom and Ireland, rice pudding is a traditional dessert typically made with high-starch short-grained rice sold as "pudding rice".

 The earliest rice pudding recipes were called whitepot and date from the Tudor period.
-Rice pudding is traditionally made with pudding rice, milk, cream and sugar and is sometimes flavoured with vanilla, nutmeg, jam and/or cinnamon.
+Rice pudding is traditionally made with pudding rice, milk, cream and sugar and is sometimes flavoured with vanilla, nutmeg, jam or cinnamon.
 It can be made in two ways: in a saucepan or by baking in the oven.

-In a saucepan, it is made by gently simmering the milk and rice until tender, and then the sugar is carefully mixed in.
-Finally, the cream is mixed in, and it can either be left to cool and be served at room temperature, or it can be heated and served hot.
+It can be made by gently simmering the milk and rice in a saucepan until tender, and then the sugar is carefully mixed in.
+Finally, the cream is mixed in, and it can either be left to cool and served at room temperature, or heated and served hot.
 It should have a very creamy consistency.

 When made in the oven, the pudding rice is placed into a baking dish, and the milk, cream and sugar are mixed in.
 The dish is then placed in the oven and baked at a low temperature for a few hours, until the rice is tender and the pudding has a creamy consistency.
-While cooking, the pudding may develop a thick crust, which adds an interesting texture to the pudding.
+While cooking, the pudding may develop a thick crust, which adds a distinct texture.
 It is traditional to sprinkle the top with finely grated nutmeg before baking.
-Using evaporated milk (9% milk fat), instead of whole milk, enriches the result and intensifies the caramelised flavour.
+Using evaporated milk (9% milk fat) instead of whole milk enriches the result and intensifies the caramelised flavour.

 An alternative recipe frequently used in the north of England uses butter instead of cream, adds a small pinch of salt, and requires the pudding mixture to stand for an hour or so prior to being cooked.
 Such puddings tend to set firmly when cooled, enabling slices to be cut and eaten like cake.
-If eaten hot, the pudding is traditionally served with cream poured on top in wealthy households, and with full fat milk where cream was not available.
-A spoonful of sweet jam or conserve is also a very popular topping for the pudding.
-Clotted cream is often used in the Westcountry.
+If eaten hot, the pudding is traditionally served with cream poured on top in wealthy households, and with full-fat milk where cream was not available.
+A spoonful of sweet jam or conserve is a frequently added topping for the pudding.
+Clotted cream is often used in the West Country.

-A specific type of rice is available and widely used for rice pudding called "pudding rice".
+A specific type of rice is available and widely used for rice pudding, called pudding rice.
 Similar to Arborio rice, its grain is round and short, and when cooked produces a creamier consistency than savoury rice.
-However, other short grained rice can be used as a substitute.
+However, other short-grained rice can be used as a substitute.

-Ready-made, pre-cooked rice pudding sold in tin cans or pots is very widely available in most supermarkets and shops.
-Because it is canned, it has a very long shelf life.
+Ready-made, pre-cooked rice pudding is widely available in supermarkets and corner shops, either chilled in pots or ambient in tin cans, which has a long shelf life.
 A popular brand is Ambrosia.
 Some brands are made with skimmed (fat free) milk.